Aboriginal Program - Standing Strong Together

-From 2014 until 2018, Mentally Healthy WA, in partnership with Chevron Australia, began a pilot program in the Pilbara town of Roebourne, the traditional country of the Ngarluma People.
+From 2014 until 2018, Mentally Healthy WA, in partnership with Chevron Australia, developed a pilot program in the Pilbara town of Roebourne, the traditional country of the Ngarluma People.

-The program involved the development of a culturally appropriate Act-Belong-Commit framework aimed at building social and emotional well-being in Aboriginal communities, with the longer-term aims to:
+The program involved the development of a culturally appropriate Act-Belong-Commit framework called Standing Strong Together.
+The program was aimed at building social and emotional well-being in Aboriginal communities, with the longer-term aims to:

 - Strengthen resilience at both individual and community levels,